paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 ## § 12613.
 Establishment of National Civilian Community Corps Program
 **(a) In general** The Corporation may establish the National Civilian Community Corps Program to carry out the purpose of this division.

-**(b) Program components** Under the National Civilian Community Corps Program authorized by subsection (a) of this section, the members of a National Civilian Community Corps shall receive training and perform service in at least one of the following two program components:
+**(b) Program components** Under the National Civilian Community Corps Program authorized by subsection (a), the members of a National Civilian Community Corps shall receive training and perform service in at least one of the following two program components:

 (1) A national service program.